| Title: | Variable Selection in Partial Least Squares |

 Variables are first sorted with respect to some importancemeasure, and usually one of the filter measures described above are used.
 Secondly, a threshold is used to eliminate a subset of the least informative variables.
 Then a model is fitted again to the remaining variables and performance is measured.
 The procedure is repeated until maximum model performance is achieved.

-Returns a list object of class shaved
+Returns a list object of class shaved containing the method type,

 the error, number of components, and number of variables per reduced model.
 It